 What About Music Theory, Part I

-This can be, and is, a fascinating study in its own right.
-It serves a purpose, and that purpose is different for each individual.
-At the same time it's important to remember that music theory does not live on paper.
+It's important to remember that music theory does not live on paper.
 Music is not a theory.
-What scholars are calling music theory is simply a system for taking one's understanding of music to the next level by describing what makes tonal music work and hold together.
-It's an educated look back at what happened throughout music history.
-Music, as we all know, has undergone a gradual evolution throughout the centuries, and theory looks back at what's happened and tries to make sense of it.
-It puts words and symbols to concepts that we've heard and understood all our life.
-Studying it won't necessarily make us a better performer, although it could; but in the hands of a skilled player, it can be a powerful tool for self-improvement and understanding all the wonder of the art with which they're joining themselves.
+What scholars are calling "music theory" is simply a system for describing what makes tonal music work and hold together -- basically an analytical look back at what happened throughout the history of Western music.
+This music, as we all know, has undergone a gradual evolution throughout the centuries, and theory simply looks back at what's happened and tries to make sense of it.
+It tries to put words and symbols to concepts that we've heard and understood all our life.
+Studying it won't necessarily make us a better performer, although it could; but in the hands of a skilled player it can be a useful tool for self-improvement and understanding all the wonder that music is.

-At the same time we need to recognize that proficiency in analyzing a Bach chorale or some other passage of a musical score by means of Roman numerals and figured (thorough) basses as taught in Music Theory I gives us practice in conceptual learning but does not a musician make.
-Most people today are still quite pleased to listen to cultural music of the swing era, notably that of the Glenn Miller band, whose enduring popularity first developed during some tough and turbulent years.
-This music was performed by some of the best musicians in the business who still found a way to show people a good time during the tragic years of WWII and before.
-The serious musician can learn anything by studying Glenn's music -- harmony, rhythm, syncopation, improvisation -- it's all there.
-The interesting thing is, after Glenn finished high school at Fort Mason, Colorado in 1921, he enrolled in musical studies at Colorado University.
-While he learned a good deal about arranging while he was there, he failed in those studies at the same time that he was playing trombone in a local band during the evening.
-The thoughtful organ scholar will find more than one lesson in this.
+At the same time we need to recognize that proficiency in analyzing a Bach chorale or some other passage of a musical score by means of Roman numerals and figured (thorough) basses as taught in Music Theory classes give us practice in conceptual learning but do NOT a musician make.
+Many music-lovers today are still quite pleased to listen to cultural music of, for example, the swing era, notably that of the Miller band whose enduring popularity has never waned in 80 years.
+This music was performed by some of the finest musicians in the business at the time who, while they were also trying to make a living for themselves, still found a way to show people a good time during the tragic years of WWII and before.
+The serious musician can learn very much by studying how Glenn's orchestra performed its arrangements.
+Harmony, counterpoint, rhythm, syncopation, improvisation, the Miller "reed sound" (saxophone chorus with clarinet on top), muted brass solos, vocal solos, repartee between saxophones, brass, and vocal chorus, take your pick, it's all there.
+The interesting thing is, after Glenn finished high school at Fort Mason, Colorado in 1921 he enrolled in musical studies at Colorado University, but, while he learned a good deal there about arranging, he failed his classes, mostly because at the same time he was playing trombone in a local band during evenings.
+The thoughtful new organist will find more than one lesson in this.

 Another book helpful to organists is The Study Of Fugue by Alfred Mann.
 The text of this work was first published by Rutgers University in 1958 and surveys the subject in great detail.
 An additional older reference first published in 1902 is Counterpoint Applied in the Invention, Fugue, Canon, and Other Polyphonic Forms: An Exhaustive Treatise on the Structural and Formal Details of the Polyphonic Or Contrapuntal Forms of Music, For the Use of General and Special Students of Music by Percy Goetschius.
 The polyphonic domain of musical composition as revealed in classic or standard writings is given systematic enumeration and explanation in these two books, and they're both still available on line in paperback reprint for reasonable cost.

 Prout's series of academic textbooks are quite comprehensive, written in a clear style, loaded with information, and sequential, with chapters divided into numbered paragraphs which make step by step study easy to pick up where one has left off the previous day.
 The print is small, they require the same concentraton demanded by all textbooks, and they're not a fast read, but nothing, repeat nothing, is left out.
 Exercises are also included with certain chapters to provide the reader with the opportunity, if desired, to test what has been learned and to apply it.
-His Harmony, its Theory and Practice (1889), Counterpoint, Strict and Free (1890), Double Counterpoint and Canon (1891), Fugue (1891), and Fugal Analysis (1892) provide a very solid foundation in points of musical theory, though theory and practice are so closely connected it's impossible to draw a hard line between them.
+His Harmony, its Theory and Practice (1889), Counterpoint, Strict and Free (1890), Double Counterpoint and Canon (1891), Fugue (1891), and Fugal Analysis (1892) provide a solid foundation in points of theory, though theory and practice are so closely connected it's impossible to draw a hard line between them.
 Two remaining works of his, Musical Form (1893) and its sequel Applied Forms (1895), are almost entirely practical, with points of theory hardly touched upon.
 While Prout consulted numerous theoretical treatises in writing this series of texts, he took no statements or illustrations second hand.
-In every single instance he went directly to the works of the great masters up to that time, both for his rules and his examples.
-Hundreds upon hundreds of movements were carefully examined before a line of the text was written, a herculean task that occupied the whole of the author's spare time for several years.
-The result of much of this arduous labor was condensed down, in some cases, to just a few pages.
-Very few other series of books in history so encyclopedic in their scope have been so exhaustively researched before being written.
-The fact that they were all written prior to the 20th century does not diminish their utility in the least.
+In every single instance he went directly to the works of great composers.

 (con't in Part II)